 Services: Technical Assistance, Strategic Planning, Training, Quality Assurance and Improvement, Capacity Development

-Technical Expertise: Health Care Waste Management, Social and Behavior Change, Health Supply Chain Management, Universal Health Coverage, HIV, Infectious Diseases, Research, Monitoring, and Evaluation, Youth & Adolescent Health/OVC
+Technical Expertise: Health Care Waste Management, Social and Behavior Change, Health Supply Chain Management, Health Systems Strengthening, HIV , Infectious Diseases, Research, Monitoring, and Evaluation, Youth & Adolescent Health/OVC

 Northern Uganda has a history of armed conflict, now more than two decades old, which has resulted in the deaths of thousands of children, women and men and has led to displacement of huge numbers of people who now live in camps of internally displaced persons.
 When the project started, the armed struggle in the region had resulted in a situation whereby districts had not fully benefited from the overall impressive national progress made by HIV, tuberculosis (TB), and malaria programs in other parts of Uganda.
 HIV prevalence in the North remained high at 9.1%, and although HIV and AIDS services were available in all districts of the North, they were of varied quality and typically restricted to towns and municipalities.

 The Northern Uganda Malaria AIDS & Tuberculosis Program (NUMAT) was a six-year USAID-funded program launched in 2006.
 NUMAT expanded the geographic coverage and populations served through strengthening local government responses, expanding the role of communities in planning implementation and monitoring activities, and building upon existing networks.